Basic Badminton Rules

 Why care about the rules?

 You won’t feel lost in the middle of your games.
 Imagine a situation when you’re not aware of the score and your game has actually finish.
 Let’s say you’re playing singles.
 Your opponent is waiting to shake your hand at the net where as you’re preparing for your next service.
-How embarrassing things could
+How embarrassing things could turn up!

 You can even call a fault on your opponent if he or she tries to break the rules to gain some advantage in the game.